njacko/ExData_Plotting1/README.md

 <li><b>Sub_metering_2</b>: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light. </li>
 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

-## Instructions

-1. The scripts require the 'dplyr' and 'lubridate' packages.
-2. The dataset must be extracted to the working directory.
-3. The scripts must also be in the working directory.
-4. The scripts can be run by 'Source('plot1.R')' etc.
-5. Please be patient as there is a lot of data to be read in.